Docosahexaenoic acid: Aerobic eukaryote pathway

+Mammals

+In humans, DHA is either obtained from the diet or may be converted in small amounts from eicosapentaenoic acid (EPA, 20:5, ω-3).
+With the identification of FADS2 as a human Δ4-desaturase in 2015, it is now known that humans follow the same synthesis pathway as aerobic eukaryotes, involving Δ5-elongation to DPA and Δ4-desaturation to DHA.
+The route from alpha-linolenic acid is ineffective, converting only about 0.05% of ALA into DHA.

+A "Sprecher's shunt" hypothesis, proposed in 1991, postulates that EPA is twice elongated to 24:5 ω-3, then desaturated to 24:6 ω-3 (via delta 6 desaturase) in the mitochondria, then shortened to DHA (22:6 ω-3) via beta oxidation in the peroxisome.
+The hypothesis was accepted in the absence of an identified Δ4-desaturase in mammals prior to 2015.
+The shunt model does not match clinical data, specifically that patients with beta oxidation defects do not display issues in DHA synthesis.
+With the identification of a Δ4-desaturase, it is considered outdated.

+Anaerobic pathway

+Marine bacteria and the microalgae Schizochytrium use an anerobic polyketide synthase pathway to synthesize DHA.

 Metabolism

 DHA can be metabolized into DHA-derived specialized pro-resolving mediators (SPMs), DHA epoxides, electrophilic oxo-derivatives (EFOX) of DHA, neuroprostanes, ethanolamines, acylglycerols, docosahexaenoyl amides of amino acids or neurotransmitters, and branched DHA esters of hydroxy fatty acids, among others.

 The enzyme CYP2C9 metabolizes DHA to epoxydocosapentaenoic acids (EDPs; primarily 19,20-epoxy-eicosapentaenoic acid isomers [i.e. 10,11-EDPs]).

 Potential health effects

 Cardiovascular

-Though mixed and plagued by methodological inconsistencies, there is now convincing evidence from ecological, RCTs, meta-analyses and animal trials show a benefit for omega-3 dietary intake for cardiovascular health.
-Of the n-3 FAs, DHA has been argued to be the most beneficial due to its preferential uptake in the myocardium, its strongly anti-inflammatory activity and its metabolism toward neuroprotectins and resolvins, the latter of which directly contribute to cardiac function.
+Though mixed and plagued by methodological inconsistencies, there is now convincing evidence from ecological, RCTs, meta-analyses and animal trials that shows a benefit for omega−3 dietary intake for cardiovascular health.
+Of the n−3 FAs, DHA has been argued to be the most beneficial due to its preferential uptake in the myocardium, its strongly anti-inflammatory activity and its metabolism toward neuroprotectins and resolvins, the latter of which directly contribute to cardiac function.

+DHA is associated with its role in cardiovascular protection and lowering the risk of coronary artery disease.
+DHA supplementation has been shown to improve high-density lipoprotein ('good cholesterol'), and lower total cholesterol as well as blood pressure levels.

 Pregnancy and lactation

-Foods high in omega-3 fatty acids may be recommended to women who want to become pregnant or when nursing.
+Foods high in omega−3 fatty acids may be recommended to women who want to become pregnant or when nursing.
 A working group from the International Society for the Study of Fatty Acids and Lipids recommended 300 mg/day of DHA for pregnant and lactating women, whereas the average consumption was between 45 mg and 115 mg per day of the women in the study, similar to a Canadian study.